|

 Instructions

-• Add your wild rice to a collander and rinse under cold water to remove any debris.
+• Rinse wild rice in a colander under cold water to remove any debris.

-• Add your wild rice to the Instant Pot.
+• Add your wild rice to the Instant Pot and pour 5 cups of water over the top.

 • Place your lid on the Instant Pot and seal the vent.
 Set it to High Pressure for 30 minutes.